ithinkihaveacat/node-scylla/README.md

 A router/microframework for [NodeJS](http://nodejs.org/).

+Scylla:

+  * Is tightly tied to HTTP--there's no HTTP abstraction going on.
+  * Handles all HTTP verbs more or less equivalently--it's no more difficult to handle a DELETE than a GET, for example.
+  * Uses standard regular expressions to do the URL matching and routing.

 A Scylla application is simply a JavaScript object that inherits from `scylla.Base`.
 To figure out how to route a request, Scylla looks the method names of this object, which double as URL-matching patterns: the